csesoc/constitution/CONSTITUTION.rst

    #. may consist of several documents in a similar form, each signed by one or more of the members making the requisition.
    #.
 Such a requisitioned meeting must be held within twenty-eight (28) academic days, but no
               sooner than five (5) academic days.
    #.
-If the Executive fails to convene a special general meeting to be held within 1 month after the date on which a requisition of members for the meeting is lodged with the secretary, any one or more of the members who made the requisition may convene a special general meeting to be held not later than 3 months after that date.
+If the Executive fails to convene a extraordinary general meeting to be held within 1 month after the date on which a requisition of members for the meeting is lodged with the secretary, any one or more of the members who made the requisition may convene a extraordinary general meeting to be held not later than 3 months after that date.

    #.
-A special general meeting convened by a member or members as referred to in this clause must be convened as nearly as is practicable in the same manner as general meetings are convened by the Executive.
+A extraordinary general meeting convened by a member or members as referred to in this clause must be convened as nearly as is practicable in the same manner as general meetings are convened by the Executive.

 #.
 For the purposes of subclause (3):